I am a girl who has trouble sitting still. I’ve spent my life shimmying my way out of the boxes the world tries to make me fit into.

-My work has appeared in a variety of outlets from mainstream magazines such as Men’s Journal to more tightly focused publications such as Bicycling.
+My work has appeared in a variety of outlets including Men’s Journal, Outside, The Surfer’s Journal, Bicycling, and The Red Bulletin.
 There’s a special place in my espresso-blackened heart for the quirky and the off-beat, for publications with a sense of humor and a tendency not to take things too seriously.

 Contrary to rumor, my byline, Jen See, is my real name.
 I can fly on airplanes with this name, which is about as legit as it gets.
 To be fair, there are a few more syllables on my passport, but they’re not that important, really.

-If you’re an editor who is looking to assign, or you have questions, feel free to get in touch. firstname.lastname@example.org.
+Find me on Instagram @iamjensee, or if you’re an editor who is looking to assign, or you just want to say hello, feel free to get in touch. email@example.com.